Alexia-Sarantidi/My-Work/README.md

     Libraries used: numpy, pandas, matplotlib, sklearn, seaborn

     Visualize the co-usage of pairs of programming languages in GitHub repositories.
-Plot a heatmap visualizing the cosine similarity of pairs of programming languages with respect to their co-usage in GitHub repositories with the rows and the columns ordered according to random permutation and to a monotonic order of the Fiedler vector elements.
+Visualize the cosine similarity of pairs of programming languages with respect to their co-usage in GitHub repositories with the rows and the columns ordered according to random permutation and to a monotonic order of the Fiedler vector elements.
 Also, evaluate the robustness of the spectral co-clustering algorithm to random permutation of a matrix with a bi-cluster structure.

 * For the module **"Distributed Computing for Big Data"**

+Main project: Distributed machine learning algorithms on radio datasets

+Libraries used: pyspark.sql, pyspark.ml, scipy, numpy, matplotlib.pyplot, random, graphframes

 ## Projects in R